SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 ## Let's outline, shall we?

-TODO: change "idea" to something like
+TODO: change "idea" to something like "form over content"

 - Intro: Conrad uses ironic imagery in the Heart of Darkness to convey the dangers of placing independent and dissociated value in ideas.